Last Updated on

-This exercise not only helps children learn about how their emotions can cloud their thoughts, it also facilitates the practice of mindfulness while focusing on the swirling glitter in the jar.
+This exercise not only helps children learn about how their emotions can cloud their thoughts, but it also facilitates the practice of mindfulness while focusing on the swirling glitter in the jar.

-The Safari exercise is another fun way to help kids learn mindfulness.
-This activity turns an average, everyday walk outside into an exciting new adventure.
+The Safari exercise is a great way to help kids learn mindfulness.
+This activity turns an average, everyday walk into an exciting new adventure.

-Tell your kids that you will be going on a safari, and their goal is to notice as many birds, bugs, creepy-crawlies, and any other animals as they can.
+Tell your kids that you will be going on a safari: their goal is to notice as many birds, bugs, creepy-crawlies, and any other animals as they can.
 Anything that walks, crawls, swims, or flies is of interest, and they’ll need to focus all of their senses to find them, especially the little ones (Karen Young, 2017).

 A similar exercise for adults is the mindfulness walk.
-This exercise provokes the same response in children that the mindful walk brings out in adults: a state of awareness and grounding in the present.
+This exercise provokes the same response in children that a mindful walk elicits in adults: a state of awareness and grounding in the present.

 If you’re interested in more information on how to encourage the practice of mindfulness in children and teens, you can check out the other exercises from this website.
-Otherwise, head on to the next section where we lay out some tips that you may find helpful.
+Otherwise, head on to the next section where we lay out key tips for teaching these concepts.

 15 Tips for Teaching Mindfulness to Kids and Teenagers

-When you are trying to teach your kids or young clients about what mindfulness is and how it can benefit them, it’s best to start off with a few simple guidelines:
+When you are trying to teach your kids or young clients about mindfulness and its benefit, we recommend you begin with a few guidelines: